stygianguide/SoD2_AutoReroll_Mod/README.txt

 State of Decay 2 Auto-Reroll Mod for Optimal Character Selection

-This mod automates the reroll process in State of Decay 2 to help you find powerful survivors based on specific traits and skills preferences.
+This mod automates the reroll process in State of Decay 2 to find powerful survivors based on specific traits and skills preferences.

 ---

 Quick Start Instructions

 1. Extract the Files:
-   - Unzip all files from the mod ZIP package and place them together in one folder.
+   - Unzip all files from the mod package into a single folder.

 2. Set Up the Game:
-   - Make sure that the game is set to English.
+   - Ensure the game is in English.
-   - Switch to windowed mode and set the resolution to a 4:3 or 16:9 aspect ratio.
+   - Switch to windowed mode with a 4:3 or 16:9 resolution.

 3. Run the Mod:
-   - Start a new community, skip the tutorial, and run so2_autoroll.exe.
+   - Start a new community, skip the tutorial, and launch so2_autoroll.exe.
-   - Press the "Run" button when you are ready.
-If the game is open, the window will be automatically selected.
+   - Click "Run" when ready.
+The game window will be auto-selected if open.

-4. Wait for Completion:
+4. Wait for Results:
-   - Start playing with your selected survivors, or click on "Run" to re-roll again if you want different results.
+   - Play with your selected survivors, or click "Run" again to reroll for different outcomes.

 ---

 Details and Advanced Configuration

-The mod prioritizes survivors based on the relative power of their traits, calculated from each trait's base benefits and hero bonuses.
-If you set preferred skills in config.txt, the mod will try to prioritize those skills, though it cannot guarantee specific skills will appear.
-You can configure the preference for the skill by configuring the SKILL_POWER in config.txt.
-For rare skills like lichenology, it may need to run up to 15 minutes to find them due to their rarity.
+The mod prioritizes survivors based on the relative power of their traits, derived from base benefits and hero bonuses.
+Setting preferred skills in config.txt shifts focus to those skills, though they’re not guaranteed.
+Adjust SKILL_POWER in config.txt to tweak skill preference.
+Rare skills like lichenology may take up to 15 minutes to find due to their scarcity.

-The mod works best without any preferred skills, as it then focuses solely on traits, maximizing the overall power of selected survivors.
-In about 10 minutes, the mod can often find characters with highly favorable traits.
+Without preferred skills, the mod maximizes trait power alone, often finding strong survivors in about 10 minutes.

 Files in the ZIP

-- so2_autoroll.exe - Main executable.
+- so2_autoroll.exe: Main executable.
-- README.txt - This instruction file.
+- README.txt: This instruction file.

 Configuring

-The mod is already optimized to find powerful characters in a certain amount of time.
-Most changes in the configuration will have diminishing returns, but feel free to experiment.
-If you find a configuration particularly useful, you can save it in the config.txt file to use as default for future re-rolls.
+The mod scores traits based on your play style, stopping when the time limit is hit or all survivors exceed the power threshold.

-Adjust settings in the UI to customize the mod:
+Adjust settings in the UI:
-- POWER_THRESHOLD: Each trait adds some value to the total power of the character (some traits are negative).
-When all the characters have this level and the RUN_DURATION is not reached, the process is interrupted.
+- POWER_THRESHOLD: Minimum power per survivor (some traits reduce it).
+Stops early if all hit this before time’s up.
-- RUN_DURATION: Total run time in minutes (default: 2).
-Increase this if you're looking for rare skills or have a high POWER_THRESHOLD.
+- RUN_DURATION: Total runtime in minutes (default: 2).
+Increase for rare skills or high thresholds.
-- PREFERRED_SKILLS: List of preferred skills (e.g., lichenology, hygiene, empty).
-Note: adding skills may reduce overall trait power as the mod prioritizes those skills.
+- PREFERRED_SKILLS: List of desired skills (e.g., lichenology, computers).
+May lower trait power.
-- SKILL_POWER: A character with a preferred skill is considered more powerful before deciding the re-roll.
-This value is how much power is temporarily added to the character with one of the PREFERRED_SKILLS.
-Only non-blocked characters are considered.
-If there are two or more non-blocked characters with the same preferred skill, only the most powerful receives the bonus.
-This value is not present in the final results; it is just temporarily added to consider re-rolling a character or not.
-- BLOCKED_POSITIONS: Prevent re-rolling the character in these positions.
-- BLOCKED_TRAITS: Prevents re-rolling the character if they have any of these traits.
-- REROLL_WAIT_TIME: Increase this number if you are using an old computer.
-This will reduce the speed of each re-roll.
+- SKILL_POWER: Temporary power boost for characters with preferred skills during reroll decisions (not in final results).
+- BLOCKED_POSITIONS: Positions to skip during rerolls.
+- BLOCKED_TRAITS: Traits that lock a survivor from rerolling.
+- REROLL_WAIT_TIME: Increase for older PCs to slow reroll speed.
+- PLAY_STYLE: Power calculation mode (e.g., strategist, beginner).

 Note about config.txt
-The config.txt file is optional since the release of the UI and removed from the build.
-Use it if you want to store default values.
-Setting up all the properties is not needed; you only need to set values you want to keep.
-Lines starting with or empty lines are ignored.
+Since the UI release, config.txt is optional and not included in the build.
+Use it for default values.
+Only set what you need; lines starting with or blank are ignored.

-Example of optional config.txt:
+Example config.txt:

-# Comment sample line being ignored
+# Sample comment ignored
 POWER_THRESHOLD = 30
 RUN_DURATION = 10
-# empty is also an available skill
 PREFERRED_SKILLS = lichenology, hygiene, computers, empty
 SKILL_POWER = 10
-# Blocked positions start at 0 and end at 2 (0, 1, 2)
 BLOCKED_POSITIONS = 0, 2
 BLOCKED_TRAITS = blood plague survivor, incredible immune system, germophobe REROLL_WAIT_TIME = 0.01
+PLAY_STYLE = resourceful

 Debug Console Mode
-Run the so2_autoroll.exe with the parameter --enable-debug-console.
-This console will display additional logs, showing details about the traits and skills selected.
-This mode is useful for troubleshooting or understanding the trait selection process.
-Note that this mode is always slower than the default mode.
+Run so2_autoroll.exe --enable-debug-console for detailed logs on traits and skills.
+Useful for troubleshooting or analyzing selections, but slower than default mode.